 Much like a standard restaurant we offer dinner reservations nightly.
 Due to higher demand on Friday and Saturday nights, our reservation times are designed to fit around early and late seatings.
-Early seating reservations are typically available at 6:00, 6:15, and 6:30 (with music on stage from 7-8:30).
-Late seating reservations are typically available from 8:45-9:30 (with music on stage happening from 9:15-10:45).
+Early seating reservations are typically available at 6:00, 6:15, and 6:30 (with music on stage some nights as early as 6:30pm).
+Late seating reservations are typically available from 8:45-9:30 (with music on stage happening from 9:00-10:30pm).

 If you make reservations early in the evening, we may have additional guests with reservations for your table later that night.
 If your meal is complete and you would like to continue your evening with us, we would be delighted to try and accommodate your party in the bar area for nightcaps.
 Likewise, if you are arriving later in the evening, we might need a few extra minutes to get your table ready for you depending on the guests who were seated before you.
 We appreciate your patience in these instances.
 We always do our best to honor your reservation time and kindly ask that you let us know if you are running late or need to cancel.

 While some of our bar seats and smaller cocktail tables are reservable, we also hold a number of those seats aside for walk-in guests on a first come, first serve basis.
 Bar and cocktail table seating offers equally great views of the stage as the rest of the room.

 Are there tables that are quiet or away from the music if I’m just there for the food and drink?